U.S. government unaware of purported subway attack plot, U.S. official says

-NEW YORK (Reuters) - No one in the U.S. government is aware of a purported plot to attack the U.S. and French subway systems that was revealed on Thursday to journalists by Iraqi’s prime minister, a senior U.S. administration official said.
+NEW YORK, Sept 25 (Reuters) - No one in the U.S. government is aware of a purported plot to attack the U.S. and French subway systems that was revealed on Thursday to journalists by Iraqi’s prime minister, a senior U.S. administration official said.

 Earlier, Prime Minister Haider al-Abadi said Iraq had received “credible” intelligence on Thursday morning of such a plot by Islamic State militants.